dejanu/linux/README.md

 & - control operator ( e.g: vim & or .\script.sh & ) the shell executes the command in the backround shell.
   - to create a job just append the control operator

-Ctrl + Z - sends SIGSTOP signal to the process and suspends it.
+Ctrl + Z - suspends proceess running in foregroud by sendint SIGSTOP signal to the process and SUSPENDS it

 -----------------------------------------------------------------------------------------------------
 **Daemons** - backround processes that start at system startup.
 They can be controlled by the user via the __init__ process.

 **init** - has PID of 1 it's the parent of all processes on the system (when linux boots up) and it is started by the kernel itself.
 If somehow init daemon could not start, no process will be started and the system will reach a stage called “Kernel Panic“.